undeadops/docker-microservice-demo/README.md

  - data - REST API for accessing data from Mongo (Remove Mongo Dependency from other services)
  - app - Application, pulling Data from Data Layer
  - web - Nginx Load Balancer
- - grandcentral - etcd container for service discovery
+ - etcd - etcd container for service discovery registrator - Service Discovery for registering services on the host